Bjørn Helge Riise: Fulham

 In July 2009, Norwegian media reported that Riise was to join international teammates Brede Hangeland and Erik Nevland at Fulham, for a fee believed to be around £2 million.
-Riise subsequently signed a three-year deal with for an undisclosed fee.
+Riise subsequently signed a three-year deal for an undisclosed fee.

 He made his Fulham début in a Europa League tie against FK Vetra coming on as a 78th-minute substitute for Zoltan Gera.
 Fulham won the match 3–0, winning the tie 6–0 on aggregate.
 He played regularly throughout the season under Roy Hodgson, especially in the Europa League.

 His contract at Fulham was not extended in the summer of 2012, and was free to leave the club.
 Riise left during May/June.

 On loan to Sheffield United

-The following season however he found first team football much harder to come by under new boss Mark Hughes and by February 2011 he opted to move on loan to Sheffield United for the remainder of the season.
+The following season, however, he found first team football much harder to come by under new boss Mark Hughes and by February 2011 he opted to move on loan to Sheffield United for the remainder of the season.
 Whilst at Bramall Lane he scored his first goal in English football, in a 2–0 win over Leeds United.
 With the Blades struggling he could not help to prevent them from being relegated at the end of the season and returned to Craven Cottage having played thirteen times for the Yorkshire club.